This Visual Studio Code extension provides interactive IDE features for verifying Rust programs with the Prusti

 Prusti: verify the current crate or file to verify a Rust program.
 Clicking the "Prusti" button in the status bar runs this command.

 Prusti: update verifier to update Prusti.

-Prusti: restart Prusti server to restart the Prusti server used by this extension.
+Prusti: restart Prusti server to restart the Prusti server used by the extension.

 The main configuration options used by this extension are the following:

 prusti-assistant.verifyOnSave: Specifies if programs should be verified on save.